USUSDW/high-quality-documenation/examples/MDToHTML/SOURCE.md

 # Starting With The Basics

 This section of text belongs to the title above.
 I can write a whole bunch of text here.
 This is equivalent to a paragraph environment!
+I'm going to show off *italic* text, as well as **bolded text**.
+I also want to show off ***multi-track drifting.***

 ## First Subheader